Brecert/FrostPet/README.md

 - A Custom AI makes all Pets focused on specific goals, handled closely by the core of the Plugin
   - Make your pets attack your enemies
 - Supports minecraft 1.6.4-1.11

-## Changes
-I've made some changes to EchoPet in SonarPet, which are listed below.
-- I've renamed references from 'EchoPet' to 'SonarPet'
-  - Permissions and class names remain, to retain backwards compatibility and to avoid the need to change permissions
-- I've added 1.9-1.11 support

 ## Requirements
 - Java 8